Calais migrants undaunted by extra French riot police

 That compared to an estimated 1,500 attempts by migrants to enter the tunnel on Tuesday night and 2,000 on Monday.
 Some were probably repeat attempts by the same people.

-Freight and passenger traffic through the rail tunnel have been severely disrupted in past weeks as migrants desperate to enter Britain have stepped up attempts to board trucks and trains travelling from France.
+Freight and passenger traffic through the rail tunnel have been severely disrupted in past weeks as migrants desperate to enter Britain have stepped up attempts to board trucks and trains traveling from France.

 "All Europe, you know that the England is good.
 All, everybody knows that," a 25-year-old Sudanese migrant who gave his name only as Mohammed told Reuters.